-The Bellingham Herald says (http://bit.ly/vbr0CF) police officers in riot gear moved in to Maritime Heritage Park, a day after the city had warned the encampment that it was being evicted.
+The Bellingham Herald reports that (http://bit.ly/vbr0CF) police officers in riot gear moved in to Maritime Heritage Park on Wednesday morning — day after the city had warned the encampment that it was being evicted.

 Information from: The Bellingham Herald, http://www.bellinghamherald.com